Calendar Days in a Pile

 When Should You Submit a Delayed Filing?

 Different states have different rules as to how far in advance they will receive a delayed filing.
 Usually, the requirement is to file between 30 to 90 days before the desired effective date.
-So, for business owners wanting an effective date of January 1, 2024, now is an excellent time to check out the rules that apply to them as we’re in that 30- to 90-day window now.
+So, for business owners wanting an effective date of January 1, 2025, now is an excellent time to check out the rules that apply to them as we approach that 90-day window.
 Check with the state for details, or contact my team at CorpNet to find out how far in advance you can file.

 Below are a few examples of how far ahead of time states will allow delayed effective date requests: